 By Noriko Suzuki, Xavier Mellet, Susumu Annaka, Masahisa Endo

-This book provides a comparative study of people's behaviour towards state through mask wearing between European-Northern America and Asian countries.
-Examining citizens' attitudes towards their state during the COVID-19 pandemic from the perspectives of history, linguistics, politics, economics ...
+This book provides a comparative study of people's mask-wearing behaviour in response to government policies between European-Northern America and Asian countries.
+Examining citizens' attitudes towards their state during the COVID-19 pandemic from the perspectives of history, linguistics, politics,...